 Nowadays, a shared web host can be pretty powerful.
-A well-optimized WordPress blog which has around 30,000-40,000 monthly visitors can run completely fine on a shared hosting WordPress themes account.
+A well-optimized WordPress blog which has around 30,000-40,000 monthly visitors can run completely fine on a shared hosting account.
 And, if you limit your concurrent database connections, you shouldn’t be having any problems.

-But, if you intend on growing your website big in the next year or two (and most of you who are reading this do), you might want to look up for a host that gives you room to grow your website, in terms of processing power, storage, security features, etc. You should be able to go from a shared hosting account to a VPS or a dedicated server, thus finding your solution of hosting WordPress themes.
+But, if you intend on growing your website big in the next year or two (and most of you who are reading this do), you might want to look up for a host that gives you room to grow your website, in terms of processing power, storage, security features, etc. You should be able to go from a shared hosting account to a VPS or a dedicated server, thus finding your solution of hosting.

 There is a trick which is well known for hosting deals, and it is especially true for shared hosting.
 Once you sign up, the prices are dirt cheap, but when you renew your membership, the prices skyrocket.
 It is well known, and there is no way to avoid the renewal costs unless you want to move around to a new host once your initial subscription is done.

-A general rule would be to get a shared hosting WordPress themes with prices of below $10 per month, but your tolerances might be higher or lower than that.
+A general rule would be to get shared hosting with prices of below $10 per month, but your tolerances might be higher or lower than that.
 However, to avoid any surprises, make sure to read the Terms of Service, and read the fine print carefully.
 You need to be okay with the renewal prices before you sign up.